rkillickdev/rewind/README.md

 ### **PROFILE**

-An instances of the Profile model is created automatically when a user signs up for an account and is connected to the User model via a one to one field.
+An instance of the Profile model is created automatically when a user signs up for an account and is connected to the User model via a one to one field.
 Users are able to edit the `name`, `bio` and `image` fields.

-There is a many to many relationship connecting the Profile model to the Era, Genre and Category models.
+There is a one to many relationship connecting the Profile model to the Era, Genre and Category models.
 This gives the user the ability to set their preferences for the type of snapshot posts they are most interested in viewing.
-The many to many link means that a user could attach several different eras/ genres/ categories to their profile, and a single instance of an Era/ Genre/ Category can belong to many different profiles.
+In future iterations of the project, the relationship could be changed to 'many to many' in order to provide greater flexibility when setting preferences.

 ### **Profile API Endpoints**
 ___